JianxiaoSun/self-attention-rl/README.md

 - Timesteps: 3 Million timesteps

 The plots from the interpretability study can be reproduced using the `interpretability_<game>.ipynb`. <br>

+You may obtain observation files and model checkpoints for other games [here](https://drive.google.com/drive/folders/1mBCkwr6rkPPzPIjg5KIDKDFKQYWTspL9?usp=sharing).
+Please [let me know](jianxiao001@e.ntu.edu.sg) if you face any issues in accessing these files.

 #### State Representation